matt-fonto/concepts/functional_design_patterns.md

 - Functions, types, composition

+### Design principles

+1. Functions all the way down
+2. Strive for totality

+- For every input, there's a valid output
+- Don't throw exceptions.
+Either constrain the input or extend the output
+  - Constraint the input
+    - E.g.: if your function can't handle 0, don't allow 0 to be input into it
+    - in: NonZeroInteger -> out: int
+  - Extend the output
+    - in: int -> out: int | undefined
+- Types are documentation
+- Your function's is true to its inputs

 ### Functions are things => railway track

 - A function is a standalone thing, not attached to a class